 13. Get Creative with Framing

-But with a tripod and a little planning, it’s not hard to incorporate an interesting frame in your self-portraits.
-The possibilities for creative portraits are endless, whether it’s a doorway, a window frame, an object with a hole in it, some foliage, or even your hands.
-Having something in the foreground that will frame your shot adds a sense of depth to your self-portraits.
-To ensure you remain the focal point of the image, have the frame close enough to the camera to be out of focus, or have it silhouetted against a brighter middle-ground.
+To create an interesting frame, all you need is a tripod and some thought.
+A doorway, a window frame, an object with a hole in it, some foliage, or even your hands can be used for creative portraits.
+A foreground element that frames your shot adds depth to your self-portraits.
+Have the frame close enough to the camera to be out of focus, or silhouetted against a brighter middle-ground.

 14. Play with Angles

-When photographers first start out shooting portraits, there’s a tendency to shoot from the front with the camera at eye level.
-To make things more interesting, see how it changes the look of your portraits when you put the camera way down low or up above your head.
-That simple self-portrait photography idea can make a world of difference by changing your perspective and what gets captured in the background.
+When photographers first start out, they tend to shoot from the front, at eye level.
+To spice things up, try taking portraits with the camera low or high above your head.
+Self-portrait photography ideas can change your perspective and what is captured in the background.

-Also, when shooting your self-portraits, don’t feel like you have to look at the camera.
-Experiment with how shooting from the side and the back can make things more interesting.
-It will also make you look more natural, like you’re participating in the scene rather than having your mugshot taken.
+Also, don’t look at the camera when taking self-portraits.
+Experiment with shooting from the side and the back.
+As a bonus, you’ll look more like a participant in the scene rather than a mugshot.

 15. Shoot Yourself in a Reflection

-Boring bathroom mirror selfies have become omnipresent these days, but don’t despair: there are still plenty of creative self-portraits you can make with a mirror.
+Boring bathroom mirror selfies have become omnipresent these days, but don’t despair: there are still plenty of cool portrait photos you can make with a mirror.
 For instance, try using a small handheld mirror held at arm’s length to capture an interesting shot of yourself in the reflection while leaving room for some details in the background.
 Many portrait photographers have also used broken mirrors to great effect.

 Keep your eye out for other reflective surfaces that could make for interesting self-portraits, whether it’s a window, metallic surface, or a puddle of water.
 Shooting self-portraits in reflective surfaces also offers the added bonus of enabling you to shoot from behind the camera—making it that much easier to compose your shot.